character_set_name

 Conclusion

-In conclusion, the mysqli_character_set_name() function is a powerful tool for retrieving the character set for the current MySQL connection in PHP.
-By understanding how to use the function and its advanced usage scenarios, you can take advantage of this feature to troubleshoot encoding issues and create powerful and flexible MySQL queries in your PHP scripts.
+In conclusion, the mysqli_character_set_name() function is a reliable tool for retrieving the active character set of a MySQL connection in PHP.
+By using it alongside methods like set_charset(), you can effectively troubleshoot encoding issues and ensure consistent character handling in your scripts.

 What does the 'set names' function do in PHP?